the-learning-machine/ml-book.com/_docs/cl_lr.md

 ---
-title: Naive Bayes Classifier
+title: Logistic Regression
-subtitle: This document will cover something cool.
+subtitle: Logistic regression and how it works.
 author: andrew
 tags: [naive]
 permalink: